Recommendation Letters are an Extremely Important College Application “Soft Factor”

 Most colleges will require recommendation letters as part of the admissions process, but why do they matter?
 For many students, recommendations can be an afterthought as it’s one part of the application they don’t actually have to write, but neglecting this important application component can hurt your applicant profile.

-Here’s what students need to know about college recommendation letters as they apply to college this fall.
+Here’s our guide to college admissions, giving students what they need to know about college recommendation letters as they apply to college this fall.

 Why Colleges Request Recommendation Letters